Who is Coachella Valley Collection Service?

 Should I contact or pay Coachella Valley Collection Service?

-The best way to handle this is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Coachella Valley Collection Service (CVCS) for millions of clients nationwide.
+The most effective way to deal with Coachella Valley Collection Service is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Coachella Valley Collection Service (CVCS) on behalf of their clients.

 Will CVCS sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
+They aid you in disputing the collection account with the credit bureaus, with the possibility of having it removed from your credit history.
 It’s also quite possible that you will never hear from or have to deal with Coachella Valley Collection Service again.

 Is Coachella Valley Collection Service hurting my credit score?